What is black lung?

 Move to a job that has less coal dust

 Get a pneumonia Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia, bloodstream... read more and flu vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more and flu vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
 Two types of influenza virus, type A and type B, regularly cause seasonal epidemics of influenza in the United States.
 There are... read more

 How do doctors treat black lung?